EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_V and the public key of Party V.

-If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
+If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 ## EDHOC Message 3